Bulletin #4309, Making Your Own Baby Food

 Plastic ice cube trays: Use trays for freezing extra food that you prepare.
 After the food is frozen, remove the cubes and store in a container or plastic bag designed for freezing.

 Pureed Fruit Delight

-1/2 cup freshly cooked (Try apples, pears, peaches or prunes)
+1/2 cup freshly cooked fruit (Try apples, pears, peaches or prunes)

 Bananas Plain and Simple